 Surely you’ve ridden many chairlifts on ski vacations, but Squaw Valley’s KT-22 lift might be the most spectacular in North America.
 It is a front-row seat to all the hot-dogging and cliff-hucking that substantiates the resort’s “Squallywood” nickname.
-Plus, it takes fewer than six minutes to get to the top, putting the spectators back in the spotlight, real fast.
+Plus, it takes fewer than six minutes to get to the top, putting the spectators back in the spotlight very quickly.

 For the views, Sunshine Village’s Great Divide Express four-person chairlift is the perfect seat to soak in the spectacular vistas of Banff National Park, one of the most picturesque places on earth.

-And if comfort is your top priority, Lech and Zurs in Austria have a fleet of ultra-modern lifts include an eight-person, high-speed chairlift with bubbles to block the wind and heated seats to warm cold legs!
+If comfort is your top priority, Lech and Zurs in Austria have a fleet of ultra-modern lifts including an eight-person, high-speed chairlift with bubbles to block the wind and heated seats to warm cold legs!

 T Bars and Pomas